Galaxies and Cluster of Galaxies as Peak Patches of the Density Field: Discussion and Conclusion

 We see in Fig. 2 that most of the mass is contained in objects in the mass range $M_{200} \sim 10^{12} - 10^{14} h^{-1}_{70} M_\odot$.
 It is worth noting, that this is the range of structures where the variance of the density fluctuations in the linearly extrapolated density fluctuation field, usually designated by $\sigma(M)$, is close to unity.
-For the quoted mass range we find $\sigma(M) = 0.8 - 1.9$ for the structure formation model fitting the cluster data best.
-In the model $\sigma(M) = 1$ is at $M_{200} \sim 5\times10^{13} h^{-1}_{70} M_\odot$.
+For the quoted mass range we find $\sigma(M) = 0.8 - 1.9$.
+Since we determine the structure formation model that fits our observations best, we also derive the variance of density fluctuations as a function of filter radius, $\sigma(M(R_f))^2$.
+We find $\sigma(M) = 1$ at $M_{200} \sim 5\times10^{13} h^{-1}_{70} M_\odot$.
 This is the mass scale where most object formation takes place at the present epoch and it is thus not surprising to find most matter in collapsed objects in this mass range.

 The observations imply that substantially more mass is distributed beyond the pseudovirial radius of $r_{200}$, for both galaxies and clusters while it is custom to adopt $r_{200}$ to define the cluster.
 The pseudovirial sphere contains only 28\% of the matter density in the Universe.
-This is in good agreement with the N-body result, which gives 26\% for the mass fraction contained within $r_{200}$.
+This is in good agreement with the N-body result, which gives 26\% for the mass fraction contained within $r_{200}$ (MFY).
 This increases to 45\% within $2.2r_{200}$ and increase to 70\% if the radius of sphere is taken to be 10 times $r_{200}$ (MFY).
 Our results exhibit that galaxies and clusters live at the peak patches of the density field, and most of the mass is present in intergalactic space.
-We stress that this differs from the distribution of the luminous component, which should have an edge of the distribution, corresponding to the cooling radius of the baryons.
-We expect that gas behaves similarly to dark matter at cosmological scales, where we see, at large radii, no reasons to segregate gas from dark matter.
+We stress that this differs from the distribution of the luminous component (stars), which should have an edge of the distribution, corresponding to the cooling radius of the baryons.
+We expect that the hot gas behaves similarly to dark matter at cosmological scales, where we see, at large radii, no reasons to segregate gas from dark matter.
 So the fractions we discussed here are likely to apply similarly to the distribution of baryons.